RickyFrancis/challenge_based_learning/challange_2/backend/readme.md

-# 🍸 Backend Challenge: DrinkTaster - The Social Catalog for Drinks & Spirits
+# �� Backend Challenge: Spirited - The Social Catalog for Drinks & Spirits

 ## Assigned to Ricky Francis Rozario

 ## 🎯 Project Overview

-You're building the backend for **DrinkTaster**, a community-driven platform for hobbyist bartenders and drink enthusiasts.
-Like Fragrantica for perfumes, DrinkTaster is a place to discover, catalog, review, and share experiences with cocktails, spirits, liqueurs, and ingredients.
+You're building the backend for **Spirited**, a community-driven platform for hobbyist bartenders and drink enthusiasts.
+Like Fragrantica for perfumes, Spirited is a place to discover, catalog, review, and share experiences with cocktails, spirits, liqueurs, and ingredients.
 Users can rate drinks, write tasting notes, build personal collections, and connect with others who share their taste.

 ## 🏗️ Architecture & Tech Stack

 - **Runtime**: Node.js 18+ with TypeScript
-- **Framework**: Hono.js
+- **Framework**: Koa.js
 - **API**: RESTful API with comprehensive Postman documentation
 - **Database**: PostgreSQL with Prisma ORM
 - **Authentication**: JWT with refresh tokens